baudevs/yolo.baudevs.com/README.md

 - 🎯 **Project Organization**: Keep your chaos in check with a clean, standardized structure.
 - 🤖 **AI Love**: Works seamlessly with LLMs.
 Yes, even the moody ones.
-- 📊 **Visual Progress**: 3D visualizations that’ll make you go “Oooooh!”
+- 📊 **Visual Progress**: 3D visualizations that'll make you go "Oooooh!"
 - 🚀 **Blazing Fast**: Because who has time to wait?
 Certainly not YOLO.
 - 🔄 **Git Smarts**: Effortlessly manage commits like a version control wizard.